 That contribution can be related with little doubt to the vision, enthusiasm and innovative talents of his older brother, Robert the organ builder, who must have first aroused his fascination for the technology which subsequently fashioned his entire life.

-All of the mechanism of the master clock was supported on a cast A-frame with its surfaces machined flat.
+All of the mechanism of the main clock was supported on a cast A-frame with its surfaces machined flat.
 The pendulum was of “seconds” length, meaning it took one second to swing from one extremity to the other, therefore its period was two seconds.
 It was about a metre long and it supported a weight of about 7 kilograms.
 The pendulum rod was usually of invar, a nickel-steel alloy with a very low coefficient of thermal expansion at room temperature.
 The rod carried a small and very light jewelled hook which advanced a 15-toothed wheel one tooth per complete swing.
 The simple beauty of the design arose partly because this was the one and only wheel in the entire mechanism.
 Note that the wheel was not required to operate the hands on a dial as this was done electrically.